marcdumais-work/vscode-trace-server/README.md

 # VSCode Trace Server extension

-This is a companion extension to the Trace Viewer for VSCode.
-It makes it easier to control a default local TSP ([Trace Server Protocol][tsp]) enabled trace server, by providing `Trace Server:` start/stop commands.
+This is a companion extension to the Trace Viewer for VSCode, that helps you manage the life-cycle (starting/stopping) of the trace server, that it needs to analyze and open traces.

-For development information, please see the developers [README][dev-readme]
+The extension, once [configured](#configuration), can automatically start and stop your trace server for you, letting you enjoy using the Trace Viewer, without having to worry about that aspect.
+It also registers VSCode `Trace Server:` start/stop commands, that you can invoke as needed.

+Note: It's assumed you already have a trace server installed locally.
+If that's not yet the case, please see [here](https://github.com/eclipse-cdt-cloud/vscode-trace-extension/blob/master/vscode-trace-extension/README.md#obtain-the-trace-server-eclipse-trace-compass) for more details about obtaining and installing the Eclipse Trace Compass server.

+For information about building this extension from source, debugging it, and so on, please see the developer's documentation: [README-dev][dev-readme]

 ## Configuration